xoqem/ElevatorSagaSolution/README.md

 # ElevatorSagaSolution
 I became fascinated with the Elevator Saga programming game, and decided to share the best solution I developed.
 It was able to beat all of the levels, though it wasn't optimized for number of moves, so beating those levels often required multiple restarts.
 I created wrapper objects for the floors and elevators to add functionality.
+I also noticed that underscore was provided in existing project, so I used some of its convenience methods as well.

-Copy and paste this code into the editor box for the game.
+Copy and paste the code in elevator.js into the editor box for the game.

 * Main game link: http://play.elevatorsaga.com/
 * Last level link (perpetual sim, no goals, fun for experiments): http://play.elevatorsaga.com/#challenge=17